-The exact date of when the UK is planning to leave the European Union (EU) is still undecided.
-While political discussions are continuing the government has launched a website so residents and businesses can prepare as best they can for when we leave.
+The UK leaves the European Union on January 31, 2020.
+The government has launched a website so residents and businesses can prepare as best they can for when we leave.

 Information on who is required to apply for pre-settled or settled status can be found on the Gov.uk website

 Trafford is one of the local authorities supporting EU, EEA and Swiss citizens to complete the ID verification part of the process.
 More information about this can be found on our European settlement service web page

 Employers also need to verify that all of their employees have the legal right to live and work in Britain or they will face penalties.

 Trafford Council’s business website Invest in Trafford contains links to relevant information and guidance for businesses ahead of Britain leaving the EU